tslenter/RSX-RSC/README.md

 ### 14.4 RSCX token
 We have a reward system in place, Remote Syslog has it own token available called RSCX.
 How to get RSCX?

 Send usable code/patterns to info@remotesyslog.com.
 We will review the code or pattern, this may take some time.
+This token can only be used to trade.

 Expected payout RSCX:
  - patterns: minimum of 10 RSCX